 Potential participants are sometimes by their physician referred sometimes they call directly.
-Referring physicians or agencies or interested seniors may contact the PACE Outreach Coordinator and Intake Coordinator, or may call the center directly.
+Referring physicians or agencies or interested may contact seniors the PACE Outreach Coordinator and Intake Coordinator, or may call the center directly.
 Potential enrollees and their families may also contact PACE directly to apply for enrollment